ISMPG/Merpian/README.md

 - **PSTM – Persona Short-Term Memory**
   Per-persona working memory: recent queries, answers, retrieved snippets and feedback, used to keep responses coherent and context-aware.

-LMouthful then uses a compact language model (and planned tiny vector space) to generate short, grounded responses over that memory.
+LMouthful™ then uses a compact language model (and planned tiny vector space) to generate short, grounded responses over that memory.

 **Key properties**